India Blooms at Chicago Botanic Garden

 Groundhog Dy in Woodstock.
 (JJacobs photos)

 Tired already of winter?
-With the Midwest now in the deep freeze, we want to know when Spring will come.
+Want to know when Spring will come?
 One way to hear if it will be early or late is to follow Punxsutawney Phil in western Pennsylvania or Woodstock Willie in an Illinois town northwest of Chicago..

-The famed 1993 movie directed by Harold Ramis from a script written by Danny Rubion and screenplay by Ramis and Rubin, is supposedly taking place in Punxsutawney, PA but was mostly filmed in Woodstock, a small town about 50 miles from Chicago, IL.
+The famed 1993 movie directed by Harold Ramis from a script written by Danny Rubion and screenplay by Ramis and Rubin, is supposedly taking place in Punxsutawney, PA but was mostly filmed in Woodstock, a small town about 50 miles northwest of Chicago, IL.

 Ramis who lived in Chicago’s northern suburbs wanted a more convenient film location then Pennsylvania and liked Woodstock’s small-town square and opera house.